Login

 4.How long can I suspend my car insurance?

-5.How much money will I get back from insurance?
+5.I’ve deposited my number plates: how much money will I get back from insurance?

-7.How do I re-register my car?
+7.How do I re-register my vehicle?

 2. What is the difference between suspension and deregistration?

-The suspension of number plates is temporary — like when you remove yourself from the vehicle register over the winter.
-If you no longer need your car, you would sign over your vehicle registration document at the road traffic office.
-This is cancelation.
+If you no longer need your car at all, you can surrender your vehicle registration document at the road traffic office.
+This is called deregistration.
 When you sell your vehicle, you hand over the vehicle registration document to the new owner.

-Change insurance when changing a car
+Switching insurance when changing car

-Calculate car insurance premiums
+Calculate car insurance

 3. When does it make sense to deposit your number plates?

-Especially if you often leave your car in the garage, you should hand in your license plates.
-This can be the case, for example, if you regularly stay abroad or if you only drive your classic car in summer.
-In the case of one-off events, such as an injury, you should calculate precisely.
-Our tip: check the deposit conditions of your car insurance carefully.
+Especially if you often leave your car in the garage, you should consider handing in your licence plates.
+This may be the case, for example, if you regularly stay abroad or if you only drive your classic car in summer.

 4. How long can I suspend my car insurance?

-7. How do I re-register my car?
+7. How do I re-register my vehicle?

 This article was first published on 04.08.2019